It’s Budget Prep Time for Boards

 DON’T GO INTO THE UNKNOWN

-Some of the things that make it hard are the unknowns.
-How can you plan for something when you don’t know if it will change?
+One of the things that makes it hard is the ‘unknowns’.
+After all, how can you plan for something when you don’t know if it will change?

-You need to create a buffer for increases that you have no control of; examples of potential increases that may change after your budget has been approved:
+The answer: You need to create a buffer for increases that you have no control over; examples of potential increases that may change after your budget has been approved:

 • Utilities – these often don’t come out until the first few months of each calendar year